 AI systems are able to analyze and detect flaws in user interfaces by using computer vision techniques.

-- Visual regression testing: It is possible to use AI-based technologies to compare the images of different application versions and find the visual differences that may indicate defects.
-For instance, a computer vision system may observe layout characteristics, missing components or colors on a web page.
+- Visual regression testing: It is possible to use AI-based technologies to compare the images of different web application versions and find the visual differences that may indicate defects.
+For instance, a visual computing system may observe layout characteristics, missing components or colors on a web page.

 - Image-based testing: AI can be used to scan images through application to check their correctness and compliance with the requirements.
 For instance, a product image on an e-commerce website can be tested for its dimension, resolution and color quality, among other things.